Your one stop shop for all things aesthetic flat closure.

 A Note on Language

 “Flat closure” is the term we are using to describe the reconstruction of the chest wall contour without breast mounds after mastectomy.
 This procedure falls squarely under the reconstructive (not cosmetic) category of surgery as it restores a normal anatomic contour – the chest wall.
+Recently the National Cancer Institute added “aesthetic flat closure” to their Dictionary of Cancer Terms, defining it as:

 Tell us what you think about the language issue!